awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. On the navigation pane, under **INSTANCES**, choose **Instances**\.
 This page shows both the terminated instance and the new running instance\.

-## Step 4: Next steps<a name="gs-tutorial-next-steps"></a>
+## Step 5: Next steps<a name="gs-tutorial-next-steps"></a>

 Go to the next step if you would like to delete the basic infrastructure for automatic scaling that you just created\.
 Otherwise, you can use this infrastructure as your base and try one or more of the following:
 + Manually scale your Auto Scaling group\.
-For more information, see [Setting capacity limits](asg-capacity-limits.md) and [Manual scaling](as-manual-scaling.md)\.
+For more information, see [Manual scaling](as-manual-scaling.md)\.
-+ Learn how to automatically scale in response to changes in resource utilization\.
++ Learn how to automatically scale where there are changes in resource utilization\.
 If the load increases, your Auto Scaling group can scale out \(add instances\) to handle the demand\.
 For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md)\.
-+ Configure an SNS notification to notify you whenever your Auto Scaling group scales\.
++ Configure an SNS notification to notify you whenever your Auto Scaling group launches or terminates instances\.
 For more information, see [Monitoring with Amazon SNS notifications](ASGettingNotifications.md)\.

-## Step 5: \(Optional\) Delete your scaling infrastructure<a name="gs-delete-asg"></a>
+## Step 6: Clean up<a name="gs-delete-asg"></a>

-You can either delete your scaling infrastructure or delete just your Auto Scaling group and keep your launch template or configuration to use later\.
+You can either delete your scaling infrastructure or delete just your Auto Scaling group and keep your launch template or launch configuration to use later\.

-If you launched an instance that is not within the [AWS Free Tier](https://aws.amazon.com/free/), you should terminate your instances to prevent additional charges\.
+If you launched an instance that is not within the [AWS Free Tier](https://aws.amazon.com/free/), you should terminate your instance to prevent additional charges\.
 When you terminate the instance, the data associated with it will also be deleted\.

 **To delete your Auto Scaling group**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.
+1. Open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2autoscaling) in the Amazon EC2 console\.

-1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

-1. Select the check box next to your Auto Scaling group\.
+1. Select your Auto Scaling group \(`my-first-asg`\)\.

 1. Choose **Delete**\.
 When prompted for confirmation, choose **Delete**\.